 Other Weather Factors

-Neither rain nor snow has any great effect on the behaviour of sea fish, other than making fishing for shy species such as mullet much more difficult if not impossible.
-While sea fish are unaffected by rain, a sudden downpour can make life a lot less comfortable for the anglers fishing for them!
+Neither rain nor snow has any great effect on the behaviour of sea fish, other than making fishing for shy species such as mullet much more difficult, if not impossible.
+While sea fish are unaffected by rain, a sudden downpour can make life a lot less comfortable for the anglers fishing for them.
 Anglers should ensure that they have sufficient waterproof clothing and shelter so that that rain does not ruin or cut short a fishing trip.
-Very heavy rain and floods further inland can send huge amounts of freshwater into the sea which can drive away sea fish (apart from the flounder which has the ability to live in water with a very low salinity level), but there has to be an unusually high level of freshwater flowing into the sea for this to be a real issue.
-It is a good idea to put keep some suncream in the glovebox of the car or in the bottom of the fishing box so it is always available all summer.
-The clothes that anglers should wear to protect themselves from wind, rain and the freezing British winter weather are covered in detail in the clothing section of this website, and there is a page on Weather, Winds and Tides so that anglers can plan fishing trips.
+Very heavy rain and floods further inland can send huge amounts of freshwater into the sea which can drive away sea fish (apart from the flounder which has the ability to live in water with a very low salinity level), but there has to be an exceptionally high level of freshwater flowing into the sea for this to be a real issue.
+Finally, a sudden cold snap in winter can lead to near-frozen sands and beaches.
+This makes digging for worms a much harder job, and supplies of lugworm and ragworm to tackle shops may become intermittent at these times.